sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

           }
         }
       }

+### Authentication Context
+Whereas the OpenID Connect iGov profile recommends the use of Vectors of Trust (`vot`) to determine the amount of trust to be placed digital transactions, using Authentication Context Class References (`acr`) instead is RECOMMENDED by this profile, due to their better alignment to the Levels of Assurance (LoA) defined by the `eIDAS` standards that are used in the European Union.

+OpenID Providers SHOULD use eIDAS Level of Assurance (LoA) values for the `acr` Claim, but MAY use different values if eIDAS is not applicable.

+OpenID Providers MUST provide a Level of Assurance as `acr` value that is at least the requested Level of Assurance value requested by the Client (either via the `acr_values` or `claims` parameters).

+OpenID Providers MUST NOT provide Authentication Methods References (`amr`), but MUST use Authentication Context Class References (`acr`) instead.

+Clients MAY send an `vtr` (Vectors of Trust Request) parameter.
+If both the `vtr` and `acr_values` are in the request, the `acr_values` MUST take precedence and the `vtr` MUST be ignored.

+### Vectors of Trust
+OpenID Providers MAY provide `vot` (Vectors of Trust) and `vtm` (Vector Trust Mark) values in ID Tokens only if the `acr` claim is not requested by the Client (either via the `acr_values` or `claims` parameters).
+More information on Vectors of Trust is provided in [[RFC8485]].

 ## Access Token as JWT Bearer
 This profile requires an Access Token to be in JWT form.
 This is in line with the underlying OAuth2 NL-Gov [[OAuth2.NLGov]] profile.